Dave-MK/legends-of-asgard/README2.md

         ![NavBar Tablets](documentation/navbar_tablets.png)

         * On Desktop devices:
-        - The navigation bar has the logo in the center and the hamburger menu disappears and is replaced with a fixed graphical side menu positioned a bit further down the viewport.
+        - The navigation bar has the logo in the center and the hamburger menu disappears and is replaced with a fixed graphical side menu positioned a bit further down the viewport on the right hand side.
         ![NavBar desktop](documentation/navbar_desktop.png)
         ![NavBar desktop hover](documentation/navbar_desktop.png)